alexfernandez/alexfernandez.github.io/2023/climate-change-screens.md

 although I encourage you to go the original article because the scale of it is really mindblowing.
-Total cost would be a few trillion dollars: considerable, but worth it if we are saving the planet from the catastrophe.
+Total cost would be a few trillion dollars: considerable, but worth it if we are saving the planet from an impending catastrophe.
+For comparison, the whole Apollo program that put several people on the Moon cost [around 200 billion dollars](https://christopherrcooper.com/apollo-program-cost-return-investment/) in today's money.

 Angel gives a new twist to the giant space umbrella.
-Instead of sending one big structure,
-Angel proposes sending trillions of small screens to the [L1 Langrange point](https://en.wikipedia.org/wiki/Lagrange_point), which is at equilibrium between the Sun and the Earth.
+Instead of sending one big structure, he proposes sending trillions of small screens to the [L1 Langrange point](https://en.wikipedia.org/wiki/Lagrange_point), which is at equilibrium between the Sun and the Earth.
-They would need complex mechanisms to stay in place, and to be able to direct them as needed to increase or decrease the effect.
+They would need complex mechanisms to stay in place, and guiding mechanisms to direct them as needed to increase or decrease the effect.
 They would not be seen from Earth since they would sit at a large area roughly comparable to the section of the Earth;
 we would just feel less heat than usual.
 How much less heat?